capport-wg/7710bis/README.md

    The URI SHOULD NOT contain an IP address literal.
 Exceptions to this might include networks with only one operational IP address family where DNS is either not available or not fully functional until the captive portal has been satisfied.
+Use of iPAddress certificates ([RFC3779]) adds considerations that are out of scope for this document.

-   Networks with no captive portals MAY explicitly indicate this condition by using this option with the IANA-assigned URI for this purpose.
-Clients observing the URI value "urn:ietf:params:capport:unrestricted" MAY forego time-consuming forms of captive portal detection.
+   Networks with no captive portals may explicitly indicate this condition by using this option with the IANA-assigned URI for this purpose.
+Clients observing the URI value "urn:ietf:params:capport:unrestricted" may forego time-consuming forms of captive portal detection.

 2.1.
 IPv4 DHCP Option

    The format of the IPv4 Captive-Portal DHCP option is shown below.